Scented candles to reduce anxiety

 - vanilla - increases happiness levels, uplifts your mood and stimulates feelings of relaxation and joy

 My recommendation to those who want to increase their sense of calm is to try one of the following:

-- Meditating daily, enhancing their space with candlelight.
+- meditating daily, enhancing your space with candlelight

-- Popping on their favourite relaxation scent and winding down with a lovely book.
+- popping on your favourite relaxation scent and winding down with a lovely book

 Why don’t you try it yourself?
-After a long and stressful day, de-stress by lighting a candle and allowing its scents to travel you to a soothing place where you can relax and enjoy the rest of the day.
-Try one next time you are having a stressful day - you won’t regret it!
+After a long and stressful day, de-stress by lighting an aromatherapy candle and allow its scent to take you to a soothing place where you can relax and enjoy the rest of the day.

 Find a therapist dealing with anxiety

 All therapists are verified professionals.